Do you ever feel that if you could just get more leads, your sales problems would be solved? We have a solution – recycle!

-The first step might seem counterintuitive.
-Aren’t more leads always better?
-Consider – would you rather have a small number of highly qualified leads or a large number of unqualified leads?
+The key to this first step is to think about where you put your time.
+Is your time being spent wisely in going after so many leads?
+Would you rather have a small number of highly qualified leads or a large number of unqualified leads?

 The Ultimate Guide to Sales Targeting